abhi12rai/adventureworks-powerbi-sales-dashboard/README.md

 ## 📬 Feedback & Collaboration

 I’d love to hear your thoughts or feedback!
-Feel free to fork this repo, explore the `.pbix` report, or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile)
+Feel free to fork this repo, explore the `.pbix` report, or connect with me on [LinkedIn](linkedin.com/in/abhishek-rai-5054001b7)

----

-## 🔗 Mentorship Credits

-Grateful to [Chris Dutton](https://www.linkedin.com/in/chris-dutton/) and [Aaron Parry](https://www.linkedin.com/in/aaron-parry/) for their expert guidance throughout this learning journey.

 ---